ruolinchen/shannongang.24/messages.md

 Kelly Cheung

+***

-Happy Birthday Shannon OPPAR :D You are finally my age!
+_Happy Birthday Shannon OPPAR :D You are finally my age!
 Do you feel old now?
 Congratulations Hope you are feeling 24 hehehehe.
 Even though I am often tagging along with you and Ruolin’s adventure, thanks for dealing with my weirdness and awkwardness.
-I hope you have a wonderful 24th birthday :^)))  GO SHANNON OPPAR
+I hope you have a wonderful 24th birthday :^)))  GO SHANNON OPPAR_

-- Winny Zhang
+Winny Zhang

+***

+_Happy Birthday! 생일축하해!
+We met a short time ago, but I am sure that our friendship will be one that lasts long.
+Welcome to OLDAGE!
+You probably started having backaches and knee pains.
+But dance until you break your bones.
+I wish you all the joy, happiness, laughter, and good food that you deserve on this day. 아주이쁜 엘렌 언니가 ㅋㅋㅋ _

+Ellen Kim

+***

+_HAPPY BIRTHDAY SHANNON!!!
+I’ve only known you for a short time but I’m so glad to have met you and I can’t wait to continue to grow our friendship :) Thank you for putting up with all your 12 children at RTL practice and for being our go-to soju tornado maker XD I hope you have an amazing birthday! <3_

+Jenny Su